UnfinishedStuff/AS7262_Pi/README.md

 * **set_indicator_current(current_level)**

-Sets the current provided to the indicator LED, MUST be passed a value of 0, 1, 2 or 3.
-More current is brighter, note that the LED doesn't actually turn on until `enable_indicator_led()` is used.
+Sets the current provided to the indicator LED, MUST be passed an integer value of 0, 1, 2 or 3.
+More current is brighter, but note that the LED doesn't actually turn on until `enable_indicator_led()` is used.
 Defaults to 1 mA (mode 0).

 0 = 1 mA